-United Therapeutics has initiated a lawsuit against us in which it claims that LIQ861 is infringing three of its patents, which may result in our company being delayed in its efforts to commercialize LIQ861.
+United Therapeutics has initiated a lawsuits against us in which it claims that YUTREPIA is infringing three of its patents and that we have misappropriated United Therapeutics' trade secrets, which may result in our company being delayed in its efforts to commercialize YUTREPIA.

-We are developing LIQ861 under the 505(b)(2) regulatory pathway with Tyvaso as the reference listed drug.
-Accordingly, under the Hatch-Waxman Amendments to the Food, Drug and Cosmetic Act, we were required to, in the NDA for LIQ861, certify that patents listed in the Orange Book for Tyvaso are invalid, unenforceable or will not be infringed by the manufacture, use or sale of LIQ861.
+We are developing YUTREPIA under the 505(b)(2) regulatory pathway with Tyvaso as the reference listed drug.
+Accordingly, under the Hatch-Waxman Amendments to the Food, Drug and Cosmetic Act, we were required to, in the NDA for YUTREPIA, certify that patents listed in the Orange Book for Tyvaso are invalid, unenforceable or will not be infringed by the manufacture, use or sale of YUTREPIA.
 Two of these patents are U.S. Patent No. 9,604,901 (the "'901 Patent"), entitled "Process to Prepare Treprostinil, the Active Ingredient in Remodulin®", and U.S. Patent No. 9,593,066 (the "'066 Patent"), entitled "Process to Prepare Treprostinil, the Active Ingredient in Remodulin®", both of which are owned by United Therapeutics.
-A notice of the paragraph IV certification was required to be provided to United Therapeutics as the owner of the patents that are the subject of the certification to which the NDA for LIQ861 refers.
-On June 4, 2020, United Therapeutics, as the holder of such patents, asserted a patent challenge directed to the '901 Patent and the '066 Patent by filing a complaint against us in the U.S. District Court for the District of Delaware (Case No. 1:20-cv-00755-UNA) (the "Hatch-Waxman Litigation"), thereby triggering an automatic 30-month regulatory stay on final approval of the NDA for LIQ861.
-As a result of United Therapeutics' patent challenge, the FDA is prohibited from approving the NDA for LIQ861 until the earliest to occur of the expiration of the 30-month stay, which is projected to be in October 2022, expiration of the '901 Patent and '066 Patent, settlement of the lawsuit or a decision in the infringement suit that is favorable to us as the NDA applicant.
-Accordingly, we may be subject to significant delay and incur substantial costs in litigation before we are able to commercialize LIQ861, if at all.
+A notice of the paragraph IV certification was required to be provided to United Therapeutics as the owner of the patents that are the subject of the certification to which the NDA for YUTREPIA refers.
+In June 2020, United Therapeutics, as the holder of such patents, asserted a patent challenge directed to the '901 Patent and the '066 Patent by filing a complaint against us in the U.S. District Court for the District of Delaware (Case No. 1:20-cv-00755-RGA) (the "Hatch-Waxman Litigation"), thereby triggering an automatic 30-month regulatory stay on final approval of the NDA for YUTREPIA.
+As a result of United Therapeutics' patent challenge, the FDA is prohibited from approving the NDA for YUTREPIA until the earliest to occur of the expiration of the 30-month stay, which is projected to be in October 2022, expiration of both the '901 Patent and the '066 Patent, settlement of the lawsuit or a decision in the infringement suit that is favorable to us as the NDA applicant.
+Accordingly, we may be subject to significant delay and incur substantial costs in litigation before we are able to commercialize YUTREPIA, if at all.

-On July 21, 2020, the U.S. Patent and Trademark Office (the USPTO) issued U.S. Patent No. 10,716,793 (the "'793 Patent"), entitled "Treprostinil Administration by Inhalation", to United Therapeutics.
-On July 22, 2020, United Therapeutics filed an amended complaint in the Hatch-Waxman Litigation asserting infringement of the '793 Patent by the practice of LIQ861.
-The infringement allegations of the '793 Patent are separate from the 30-month regulatory stay on final approval of the NDA for LIQ861, which is only associated with the infringement allegations of the '901 Patent and the '066 Patent.
-United Therapeutics' motion to dismiss our invalidity defenses and counterclaims concerning the '793 Patent was denied by the U.S. District Court for the District of Delaware on November 3, 2020.
+In July 2020, the U.S. Patent and Trademark Office (the USPTO) issued U.S. Patent No. 10,716,793 (the "'793 Patent"), entitled "Treprostinil Administration by Inhalation", to United Therapeutics.
+In July 2020, United Therapeutics also filed an amended complaint in the Hatch-Waxman Litigation asserting infringement of the '793 Patent by the practice of YUTREPIA.
+The infringement allegations of the '793 Patent are separate from the 30-month regulatory stay on final approval of the NDA for YUTREPIA, which is only associated with the infringement allegations of the '901 Patent and the '066 Patent.
+United Therapeutics' motion to dismiss our invalidity defenses and counterclaims concerning the '793 Patent was denied by the U.S. District Court for the District of Delaware in November 2020.